RibbonedAce/MeleeRecoveryBot/README.md

 - Meteor canceling is not performed
 ## Difficulty 1: Easy
 - Two recovery options are chosen (usually Side Special, and Up Special if first option cannot make it)
-- Recovery can start as high as possible or sweet-spot to the ledge
+- Recovery can start as high as possible or low enough to get to ledge
-- The target destination is always ledge
+- Recovery always aims to ledge if possible
-- There is no extra drift on recovery
+- Always hold in on drift
 - Trajectory DI is away when hit towards stage, otherwise for survival
 - Smash DI is zero
 - Fast-falling is never performed